ORBzine - Up Pompeii (1969) TV Review

 Shown Mon, Oct 12, 1970

 The city's Militia is called up to go off and fight the Gauls.
 Senator Ludicrus Sextus is a general, as befits his status.
 The younger officer, who will lead the actual fighting, is after the Senator's wife Ammonia ( Elizabeth Larner ).
-He takes a dislike to Lurkio, simply because Lurkio interrupted the adultery to allow them to save face before the Senator walked in on them.
-Lurkio does not care, because he thinks himself exempt from the draft.
+He takes a dislike to Lurcio (Frankie Howerd - Up the Chastity Belt ), simply because Lurcio interrupted the adultery to allow them to save face before the Senator walked in on them.
+Lurcio does not care, because he thinks himself exempt from the draft.

 Up Pompeii (1969) Up Pompeii (1969) [Season 2, Episode 5] Guess Who's Coming to Sin'Er Nymphia